 - Get exposure to natural daylight each day.

 Read more here: National Sleep Foundation: Sleep Hygiene

 9. Reduce stress

-Stress can cause emotional eating, too, another cause of stalls or weight gain, Dr. Fung notes.
+Stress can cause emotional eating, too, another cause of stalls or weight gain, Dr. Fung notes.24

 Try yoga, meditation and mindfulness techniques, relaxing walks or other pleasant diversions and hobbies.
 Dr. Hallberg recommends a week of slow and mindful eating, where you really pay attention to taste, textures, and hunger cues.
 Eat slowly, deliberately and mindfully.

 Dr. Westman notes that even worrying about your weight can be a stressor.
-While monitoring one’s weight and food intake is usually helpful, if it becomes too stressful, Dr. Westman suggest not monitoring it for a while and just going by how you feel.
+While tracking weight and food intake is often helpful, if it becomes too stressful, Dr. Westman suggests not monitoring these for a while and just going by how you feel.25

-“This is one of the really big issues I see for women — it is so much entwined with psychology, self-esteem, and societal pressure, and in many ways outside of women’s control,” says Dr. Hallberg.
+“This is one of the really big issues I see for women — it’s so much entwined with psychology, self-esteem, and societal pressure, and in many ways outside of women’s control,” says Dr. Hallberg.
 “They succumb to ways they think they need to be, rather than what is healthy for them.
 If you see victory as only a number on a scale, you are going to sabotage yourself.”

 Earlier with Anne Mullens